benzinger-icl/karidf-scripts/README.md

 ```

 ## XNAT Tokens
 XNAT tokens are a secure way of authenticating your request so that XNAT can determine whether you are allowed to perform the action that you are requesting.
+The tokens expire in a short period of time.
 Do not share your token with anyone else.

 1. Log in to CNDA ( https://cnda.wustl.edu)
 2. Click on your username in the very top right navigation bar to go to your User Account page.